-The “chasing arrows” symbol we see around so much has not much to do with recycling.
-The number enclosed by the arrows on the other hand, they have their own significance; it is this number that you must know about.
-Especially if you have children, or in general care about your health.
+The “chasing arrows” symbol we see around so much doesn’t always have to do with recycling.
+The number enclosed by the arrows, on the other hand, they have their own significance; it is this number that you must know about.
+A knowledge of what these numbers mean is important for the health and well-being of you and your family.

 Within each chasing arrows triangle, there is a number which ranges from one to seven.
 This number symbolizes the nature of the plastic used in the product.
 Contrary to what you might think, not all plastics are reusable, or even recyclable for that matter.